 Unusual Options Activity Insight: Blackstone Group

-On Thursday, shares of Blackstone Group (NYSE:BX) saw unusual options activity.
-After the option alert, the stock price moved up to $100.42.
+Blackstone Group (NYSE:BX) shares experienced unusual options activity on Monday.
+The stock price moved up to $99.33 following the option alert.

 - Trade Type: PUT